-During a period of 2 months, in which 5 ideation workshops will be facilitated for all subscribed members of the Ecosystem, the participants will validate use case problem statements and ideas.
-They will end these 2 months with a first set of validated hypothesizes and a first validation of a feasible business model of these use cases.
+During a period of 2 months, in which 5 ideation workshops will be facilitated for all subscribed members of the Ecosystem, the participants will validate use case problem statements and consumers’ interest for their ideas.
+Based on these findings, they will define the scope of a use-cases to test with a minimum viable product in a second phase: the sandbox.

 Date: March 14, March 26, April 3, April 25, May 9 from 9am to 5pm

 The workshop days will be active “learn by doing” days, where all the members of the confirmed GigaWatt participant parties are expected to participate.
 Each day is a mix of plenary explanation of the steps and sub-group work moments with the facilitators and the service partners present that day.

 The design sprint process of Co.Station is a mix of Ideo human-centered Design Thinking methodology and the Osterwalder Business Model Canvas iteration to validate the viability of the business model.
 During these 5 days, a mix of service partners experts will be present at the workshop location.

 Between each ideation day, a “team task” will be given to all participants.
 It’s free to all of them how much time they can dedicate to the task in between two days of workshop.
 It will of course impact the progress booked for each project.

 Day 1, March 14: Kick-off workshop: user-need-insight and problem statement